Luke-E-Jackson/HomeServerProject/README.md

 which is a lightweight video player that's compatible with many operating systems.

 1/19/2025 2:07 pm - Set up WireGuard VPN

+2/18/2025 N/A - Discovered a cryptojacking virus on my laptop while reorganizing files and checking system resource usage in task manager.
+The virus went undetected by antivirus scans, but was remediated fairly easily by factory reseting my laptop and restoring to a secure backup.

+3/7/2025 11:30 pm - Set up AdGuard Home on proxmox and configured DNS Block list.